-- 1. The Schwintek circuit board for each slideout is located in the Front Compartment. - 2.
-PRESS the MODE button six (6) times quickly, then PRESS a seventh (7th) time and HOLD for approximately five (5) seconds. - 3.
-The RED and GREEN LED lights will begin to flash, confirming the override mode. - 4.
-Release the MODE button. - 5.
-Back inside the RV, PRESS and HOLD the Slide Room 2 switch IN until the room retracts completely.
+- 1. Locate the Schwintek circuit board. - 2.
+PRESS the MODE button six (6) times quickly, then - PRESS a seventh (7th) time, and HOLD for approximately five (5) seconds. - 3.
+The RED and GREEN LED lights will begin to flash, confirming the override mode. - Release the MODE button. - Back inside the RV, PRESS and HOLD the Slide Room 2 switch IN until the room retracts completely.